The Dead Prince and the Talking Doll: The Sister (Bharia)

+The Clever Princess

 In a tale from Himachal Pradesh with the title The Clever Princess, a king's daughter and a minister's daughter are friends and playmates.
 A guru teaches the girls and is paid with gold coins by the princess and with silver coins by the minister's daughter.
 He also predicts that the princess will marry a corpse and her friend a prince.
 The king worries for his daughter's fate, since the Guru's predictions have been true in the past, and takes her to the forest to do charity to beggars and mendicants.
 While in the forest, they get thirsty and find a small house, where they believe they can drink water.
 The princess enters the house and the door locks behind her, keeping her in.
 She realizes she is trapped inside, cries, then decides to explore the place, when she discovers the whole house is furnished.
 She opens every room and discovers a man's body covered with dub grass - the man she realizes is her intended husband.
 The princess has a dream that, if she prays to the Sun God and remove a blade of dub grass every day, he would awake, thus she begins her task the next day.
 In time, she begins to feel lonely, when an oil merchant passes by the house to rest.
 The princess notices he has a daughter, and insists that she stays and becomes her companion.
 After the merchant oil leaves, his daughter learns from the princess how to revive the dead man, and goes to finish the task the next day, since there is only a blade of dub grass left.
 On doing this, the man revives and sees the oil merchant's daughter, promising to marry her.
 The princess enters the man's room and finds the dead man has been revived, but the merchant's daughter lies that she is but a maidservant.
 Some time later, the man goes to town to buy gifts for his wife (red bangles and other accessories) and the maidservant (a Mina bird).
 The man brings the bird to the maidservant (the princess), who teaches the bird her whole story.
 The oil merchant's daughter wants to have the bird gone, and the man takes the cage to his room.
 The mina bird begins to repeat the princess's whole story, and he learns of the whole truth.
 The oil merchant's daughter confirms the bird's words and the man wants to have her killed, but the princess begs him to spare her.
 Thus, the princess marries the man from the house, makes the oil merchant's daughter their servant, and returns to her father.